-As artist of the year in 2018, Peter Pichler’s Tree Houses project awed the jury with its extraordinary concept and outside the box thinking.
+As LICC Artist of the Year in 2018, Peter Pichler’s Tree Houses project awed the jury with its extraordinary concept and outside-the-box thinking.
 In this interview, he tells us how the project has been going on since then.

-You were artist of the year at LICC in 2018 with the Tree Houses project in the Italian Dolomites.
-The houses resemble the surrounding trees and were built to provide an intimate relationship with nature.
-Why do you think this integration is important?
+You are LICC Artist of the Year in 2018 with your Tree Houses project, situated in the Italian Dolomites.
+The houses resemble the surrounding trees and were built to provide an intimate relationship with nature, why do you think this integration is important?

 The tree houses are single units that will create a new experience to live in the woods with a maximum connection with nature.
-The project is conceived as a “slow down”-form of tourism where nature and the integration of architecture in it plays a primary role.
-We conceived the Tree Houses as a new approach; they are not just units where you can spend your time in nature, but it is also a cutting-edge project in terms of sustainability.
+The project is conceived as a “slow down” form of tourism where nature and the integration of architecture in it plays a primary role.
+We conceived the Tree Houses as a new approach: they are not just units where you can spend your time in nature but are also cutting-edge projects in terms of sustainability.
 We will develop a truly holistic approach for this project, which will be a new engine in terms of sustainability.

 How has the project evolved since the award?

-Since 2018 the project has changed significantly.
-Client and location changed, now we are building the tree houses in West Virginia.
+Since 2018, the project has changed significantly.
+The client and location changed and now we are building the tree houses in West Virginia.
 This is our first project in the United States.
 The new project location, Dawson Lake, is a stunning example of West Virginia’s “Wild and Wonderful” landscape, featuring a spring-fed 40-acre lake, restored meadows, streams and wetlands, and over 100 acres of perpetual land easements that form a protected habitat for native species.
-Dawson Lake will become a “living laboratory” for regenerative approaches to building design, agriculture, and land-use that reach beyond minimizing environmental impacts to improving the ecosystem’s health and resilience.
-The project aims to reshape the prospect for a sustainable future.
+Dawson Lake will become a “living laboratory” for regenerative approaches to building design, agriculture, and land use that reach beyond minimizing environmental impacts to improving the ecosystem’s health and resilience.
+The project aims to reshape the prospect of a sustainable future.
 It will be completed in 2021.

 How do guests like it?
 Did you hear any feedback from people who stayed there?

 Until now, the feedback we have received was through specialized media.
-We received great feedback from users and the architecture community.
-We are thrilled to know people like our project.
+We received great feedback from users and the architecture community and are thrilled to know people like our project.

 What was the main inspiration for the design, and what were the difficulties arising during the project?